crinner/the-scoop-on-covid/README.md

 This is a backup of my collection of seminal COVID-19 essays and info pages, May 2020 to October 2024.
 When scoop.it announced that "topics" curated in free accounts would no longer be publicly visible, I thought it was time to move on.
+Thank you, scoop.it!